TrønderBilene: Predecessors

 The first bus service in Nord-Trøndelag opened on 25 July 1908, when Stenkjær og Namsos Automobilselskap started a service from Steinkjer to Rødhammeren.
 The route started at Steinkjer Station, where it connected to the Hell–Sunnan Line that had opened three years earlier, and ran to the south shore of the river Namsen, where a ferry took passengers to Namsos.
 The company bought two seven-seat Rex Simplex cars, that made the 50 km route in two and a half hours.
 The line was the second in Norway and the first to also carry post.

 The next bus company to start in Nord-Trøndelag was Namdalen Automobilselskap.
 In June 1913, it started a route from Namsos to Fiskum, using a seven-seat Labuire.
 The route was later the same year extended to Brekkvasselv.
 The following year, the route was further extended to Gjersvika.
 By 1920, the company had six cars.
-In Verdal, John Fiske started a route from Verdalsøra and Verdal Station on the Hell–Sunnan Line, to Sandvika, adjacent the Swedish border.
+In Verdal Municipality, John Fiske started a route from Verdalsøra and Verdal Station on the Hell–Sunnan Line, to Sandvika, adjacent the Swedish border.
 Fiske bought two Dodge cars, that were still in service in 1920.
 Inderøy Automobillag was founded in 1917, and operated a route from Røra Station on the Hell–Sunnan Line via Straumen to Utøy.

 Establishment

 The idea to have a county-owned bus company was launched by engineer Emil Astrup, who was head of the Public Roads Administration in Nord-Trøndelag.
 He wrote a letter in 1918, where he stated that it would be more operationally efficient and easier to coordinate traffic if the bus routes in the county were merged into a single entity that was controlled by a political body.
 He also wanted to introduce cross subsidies, where profitable routes on main roads would pay the losses suffered on marginal routes in less populated areas.
 Negotiations with the four incumbent operators started in 1920, and agreements were made whereby the county would purchase them for 560,000 kr.
 The money was borrowed as county-guaranteed bonds.
 The purchase gave Fylkesbilene 18 cars.

 Fylkesbilene i Nord-Trøndelag was established as a county agency, with County Governor Halvor Bachke Guldahl as the first chair.
 The board was identical to the County Road Board.
-In addition to the existing routes, the company established new routes from Steinkjer to Ogndal, from Steinkjer to Kvam, from Verdalsøra to Grunnan, from Namsos to Nordli and from Namsos via Høylandet to Kongsmo.
+In addition to the existing routes, the company established new routes from Steinkjer to Ogndal, from Steinkjer to Kvam, from Verdalsøra to Grunnan, from Namsos to Nordli Municipality and from Namsos via Høylandet to Kongsmo.
 The routes were largely planned to supplement the railway line, that would operate as the main artery north–south through Innherred.
 The company also took over the operation of the ferry from Rødhammeren to Namsos.
 It took over the ferry Oma that had been in service since 1912.
 Oma was 28.13 tonnes and had a capacity for 50 passengers.
 It was replaced by the 100-passenger Kaulgarden in 1921, that was in service until 1924, when a bridge was opened.
 This was the only ferry service operated by Fylkesbilene.